Avi0n/PocketMesh/CONTRIBUTING.md

 - The testing steps you performed.

 ### Important Note for AI-Assisted Contributions
-If you're an experienced software engineer and did not rely heavily on AI for your contribution, skip to the bottom.
+If you're an experienced software engineer and did not rely heavily on AI for your contribution, skip to Getting Started.

 If you used AI extensively (which is totally fine, I built this entire project with AI despite not being a SWE and only having basic Python scripting experience), please follow these best practices to ensure high-quality results: